nucleome/nucleserver/README.md

 [*NucleServer*](http://doc.nucleome.org/data/server) is a command line tool for users to start a [*Nucleome Browser*](https://vis.nucleome.org) data service in local or remote servers to host their multi-resolution genome related data files, such as [bigWig](https://genome.ucsc.edu/goldenpath/help/bigWig.html), [bigBed](https://genome.ucsc.edu/goldenpath/help/bigBed.html) and [.hic](https://github.com/aidenlab/Juicebox/blob/master/HiC_format_v8.docx).

-If you are looking a GUI tool to host your bigWig, bigBed and .hic data files in local computer, please use this tool [*NucleData*](https://github.com/nucleome/nucledata).
+If you are looking a GUI tool to host these files in local computer, please use this tool [*NucleData*](https://github.com/nucleome/nucledata).

 ## Install